Mel King: Boston School Committee campaigns

-State Representative
+State representative

-In 1973, he was elected as a State Representative for the 4th Suffolk district and served in the Massachusetts Legislature until 1982.
+In 1973, King was elected to the Massachusetts House of Representatives for the 4th Suffolk district; he served until 1982.
 He was redistricted to the 9th Suffolk district in 1978.

+1979 mayoral election

+In 1979, King ran for Mayor for the first time.
+He finished third in the preliminary election and was eliminated.

 1983 mayoral campaign

 In 1983, when the incumbent Mayor of Boston, Kevin White, withdrew from contention after 16 years in office, Mel King ran for mayor, the first African-American to run in a final election bid for mayor of Boston, and ultimately against Raymond Flynn.
 Though King secured the African American vote by wide margins and significant support among other ethnic groups, King ultimately lost to Flynn, an Irish-Catholic with roots in South Boston.

 Both King and Flynn had originally been viewed as underdogs in the primary election.
 King's campaign relied heavily on volunteers, as did the campaign of Flynn.
 King's campaign came in a year where Black candidates in other cities had enjoyed success.
 This included the election of Harold Washington in Chicago.

+King and Flynn had known each other since childhood, meeting through both playing basketball, and had both served as state representatives at the same time and worked together there on legislation.
+They would ultimately have a lifelong friendship, despite having run against each other for mayor.

-Rainbow Coalition/Green–Rainbow Party
+Rainbow Coalition/Green-Rainbow Party

-King founded the Rainbow Coalition Party in Massachusetts.
+King founded the Rainbow Coalition Party in Massachusetts in 1997.
 The term "rainbow coalition" had been used to describe coalitions which brought together a variety of demographic groups (including multiple ethnicities) into a political coalition.
 King had used it to describe his coalition of support during his 1983 mayoral campaign, preceding the Jesse Jackson presidential campaign the next year.
 In 2002, the Rainbow Coalition Party merged with the Massachusetts Green Party to become the Green-Rainbow Party, the Massachusetts affiliate of the Green Party of the United States.

 In 2002, King supported Green-Rainbow Party nominee Jill Stein for governor of Massachusetts, saying "Jill Stein is the only candidate who will speak truth to power...She's the only one that makes issues of racism and social justice integral parts of her campaign.

-King remains active as a member of the Green-Rainbow Party.
-In 2014 he was the Campaign Manager for the Green-Rainbow Party candidate for State Auditor, M.K.
-Merelice and also supported the candidacies of Green-Rainbow Party candidate for Secretary of State Danny Factor and Green-Rainbow Party candidate for Treasurer Ian Jackson.
+King remained active as a member of the Green-Rainbow Party.
+In 2014, he was the campaign manager for the Green-Rainbow Party candidate for State Auditor, M. K. Merelice.
+He also supported the candidacies of other Green-Rainbow Party candidates; Danny Factor for Secretary of the Commonwealth and Ian Jackson for Treasurer.